Techtonica/curriculum/workplace/Living in Open Workspaces.md

 Participants will be able to:

-- Know in detail about workspace management
+- Have an understanding of workspace management
 - Manage themselves properly in work environment

 ## Materials

-- [Open office environment and ground rules](https://www.coworkingresources.org/blog/open-office-etiquette-and-ground-rules)- It lists the regulations which can be followed to set up a positive workspace.

 ## Lesson
+- Read [Open office etiquette and ground rules(10 min)](https://www.coworkingresources.org/blog/open-office-etiquette-and-ground-rules)- It lists the regulations which can be followed to set up a positive workspace.

-Read the first section  called 'The Dos' of this [Workplace Etiquette article](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) (10 min).
+- Read the first section  called 'The Dos' of this [Workplace Etiquette article](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) (10 min).

 ## Common Mistakes & Misconceptions

-Read the next section of [the same article "The Don'ts"](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) to know more about the mistakes to be avoided at a workspace.
+Read the next section of [the same article](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) ('The Don'ts') to know more about the mistakes to be avoided at a workspace.

 ## Check for Understanding